STERNUM ANATOMY

 • Oval-shaped surfaces on the upper edge of the manubrium

-• Allow for upper limb movement
+• Allow for your upper limb movement

 Jugular Notch